An Overview of Videx (Didanosine, ddI)

 Brand Name: Videx EC, Videx

-Contact your health care provider right away if you have the following symptoms that may signal pancreatitis:
+Contact your health care provider right away if you have the following symptoms that may be signs of pancreatitis:

 While taking didanosine, it is important to keep all of your appointments with your health care provider.

-Didanosine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children.
-Didanosine is always used in combination with other anti-HIV medicines.
+Didanosine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 2 weeks of age and older.
+Didanosine is always used in combination with other HIV medicines.

 Before taking didanosine, tell your health care provider:

 Didanosine comes in capsule form for use in adults and children 6 years of age or older who can safely swallow capsules and weigh at least 20 kg.
-The capsules come in 4 strengths:
+The capsules come in 4 strengths, all under the brand name Videx EC:

-Didanosine also comes in a pediatric powder to mix with water (brand name: Videx).
-The pediatric powder can be used in children 2 weeks of age and older.
-The pediatric powder comes in two strengths:
+Didanosine also comes in a powder to mix with water.
+The powder can be used in adults and in children 2 weeks of age and older.
+The powder comes in two strengths, both under the brand name Videx:

 Take didanosine according to your health care provider's instructions.